AdaptiveBotsLab/plant-ai/README.md

 # Plant AI
 This project applies momentum contrast learning to the specialised field of plant microbiology.
+This is based off the He et al.'s Momentum Contrast for Unsupervised Visual Representation Learning (2020).

 # Prerequisites
 Download the packages and libraries from the requirements.txt